downsj2/puppet-ec2tags/README.md

 # puppet-ec2tags
-Implementation of a `role` fact via AWS.
+Implementation of a `role` fact via AWS, for Puppet 4.

 This also adds a structured fact named `ec2_data`, which contains the complete tags of the EC2 instance.